 Why choose NCI for a Summer Internship?

 Summer internships at the NIH provide an opportunity to spend up to 12 weeks working in an environment devoted exclusively to biomedical research.
-Selected interns typically begin at the end of May and stay through the end of August.
+Selected CRI Summer Interns typically begin at the end of May and stay through the end of August.
 Interns receive a monthly stipend that is based on education level and experience.

 CRI SP Timeline